 What is in Magnesium Oil?

 Magnesium oil is an excellent solution to this, as it is highly concentrated and can deliver this mineral to the body transdermally.
 This is more efficient than oral consumption, as the skin will only take what it needs, unlike when you take magnesium supplements.
-Oil being applied to the skin also speeds up the absorption of this nutrient by the body, where it can participate in more than 300 enzymatic processes the body requires to function normally.
+Oil and gel, being applied to the skin, also speeds up the absorption of this nutrient by the body, where it can participate in more than 300 enzymatic processes the body requires to function normally.

 Magnesium Oil Benefits

-Analgesic: One of the little-known benefits of magnesium in the body is its role as a natural pain-killer.
+One of the little-known benefits of magnesium in the body is its role as a natural pain-killer.
 Proper amounts of magnesium can prevent nerve pain and soothe chronic pain when applied topically.
 Many people spray or rub magnesium oil on their sore joints, feet, and hands, as it is even linked to lowering the pain of carpal tunnel syndrome.

 The anti-stress and analgesic effects of magnesium are well known, as well as its anti-spasmodic properties.
 This makes this oil an excellent option for women suffering from painful menstruation, including bad cramps, painful or tender breasts, and other hormonal effects of periods.

 Poor magnesium levels in the body are reflected in insulin resistance, which is a bad news for diabetic patients, and those who are at high risk for developing this disease.
 Adding daily magnesium oil to your health regimen can help prevent blood glucose mismanagement and protect against dangerous spikes and drops in blood sugar.

-Blood Pressure: When you suffer from chronic high blood pressure, there is a good chance that this is related to your intake of magnesium.
+When you suffer from chronic high blood pressure, there is a good chance that this is related to your intake of magnesium.
 This mineral actually improves the body’s ability to absorb potassium (and calcium).
 With proper levels of both potassium and magnesium, you can eliminate hypertension and prevent heart attacks, strokes and atherosclerosis.

 For arthritis, sore muscles, gastrointestinal distress, respiratory irritation or an overactive allergic response, magnesium can help re-balance the body’s systems and optimize enzymatic activity, ensuring that your body’s resources and defenses are being properly used.

 Magnesium Oil Side Effects

 There are some notable side effects of magnesium that cannot be ignored, such as irritation, gastrointestinal problems, cardiovascular risks and complications with drugs and medical conditions.
-However, when used responsibly and with a doctor’s blessing, magnesium oil can be extremely beneficial for overall health.
+However, when used responsibly and with a doctor’s advise, magnesium oil can be extremely beneficial for overall health.

-- Skin Inflammation – Some people experience an unpleasant itchiness, irritation or rash when they apply magnesium oil to the skin.
+- Skin inflammation: Some people experience an unpleasant itchiness, irritation or rash when they apply magnesium oil to the skin.
 This can fade over regular use, but in some cases, an oral supplement of this mineral-rich oil will be the only recourse to avoid unpleasant skin inflammation.

-- Kidney Disease – If you have kidney disease, or any medical condition that affects the kidneys, your body may be less able to process and distribute the magnesium in the body causing a worsening of the side effects listed above.
+- Kidney disease: If you have kidney disease or any medical condition that affects the kidneys, your body may be less able to process and distribute the magnesium in the body causing a worsening of the side effects listed above.

-- Cognitive Effects – In rare cases, people using magnesium oil will experience slurred speech, confusion, dizziness and cognitive disorientation.
+- Cognitive effects: In rare cases, people using magnesium oil will experience slurred speech, confusion, dizziness and cognitive disorientation.
 If any cognitive impairment occurs as a result of using this oil, stop immediately and speak to your doctor.